sumitsharma-code/DSA/README.md

 🧩 **Focus:** Built the groundwork for coding logic
 💡 **Insight:** Understanding syntax is cool, but thinking in code is cooler

 ---

-## ✅ Day 2 – Logical Thinking & Pattern Building

-**Topics Covered:**
-- 🔍 Pattern-based problem solving
-- 🧠 Developing logical flow for structured code
-- 📌 Learning how to identify, repeat, and reuse logic

-💬 *Today wasn’t about writing more code — it was about writing better code.*
-🧱 Building patterns, training the brain to solve smart, not hard.

----